codeCrown12/codeCrown12/README.md

 - 👋 Hi, I’m @King Jacob Francis
-- 👀 I’m interested in web development (HTML, CSS, Javascript, PHP, JQuery, Bootstrap, React JS), Java, kotlin, Android and IOS application development, python developer.
+- 👀 I’m interested in web development (HTML, CSS, Javascript, PHP, JQuery, Bootstrap, React JS), Java, kotlin, Android and IOS application development, python.
 I love learning new things.
 - 🌱 I’m currently learning IOS application development and upgrading my skills in javascript
 - 💞️ I’m looking to collaborate on web and android projects
-- 📫 You can reach me via my twitter handle @Kingjacobxx

 <!---
 codeCrown12/codeCrown12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.